pravastatin sodium tablets

 If you take too much (overdose)

-one your doc
+Immediately telephone your doc

 tor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Pravastatin Sandoz.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.